Slavomir

 Slavomir is a Slavic masculine given name.
 It is written Slavomir in Croatian and Serbian and Slavomír in Czech and Slovak.
 The Polish form of the name is Sławomir.

+Th name consists of the Slavic elements slav- (slava, 'glory', 'fame') and mir ("peace, world").

 The feminine form of the name is Slavomira or Slavomíra.
 Nicknames for the name include Slavo, Slávek and Slavko.

 Notable people with the name include: